benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 Load the Builder by invoking the `nikeIdBuilder(rootElement, config)` function.

-- Use the value in `objects.productInfo.customizedPreBuild.legacy.pathName` from the Product Feeds response (mentioned in [Step 1: Show Customizable Products & Color Options](#step-1-show-customizable-products--color-options)) as the `pathName` property, like `pathName: 'af1LowChampsSU19'`.
+- In the `pathName` property of the `config` argument, use the value in `objects.productInfo.customizedPreBuild.legacy.pathName` from the Product Feeds response (mentioned in [Step 1: Show Customizable Products & Color Options](#step-1-show-customizable-products--color-options)), like `pathName: 'af1LowChampsSU19'`.

->**TIP**: See the [Customization Builder Reference](/doc/commerce/customization/builder-reference.html) for details about the Builder.
+>**TIP**: See the [Customization Builder Reference](/doc/commerce/customization/builder-reference.html) for more details about the Builder.

 ### Step 2: Update UX for Builder Events

-- Listen to price change, analytics, and "done" events coming from the builder and update your experience accordingly.
+- Listen to price change, analytics, and "done" events coming from the Builder and update your experience accordingly.

     Get notifications for actions within the builder using `bridge`, a property of the `config` parameter like: